ArkEcosystemArchive/docs-legacy/docs/exchanges/relay.md

 ---
-title: "Installing and configuring a Relay Node (Bare Metal or VM)"
+title: "Installing and Configuring a Relay Node (Bare Metal or VM)"
 ---

 # Installing a Relay Node